 Figure 17 shows the error in the RAAN calculation compared to the ACO INC. Notice that objects with large errors are associated with very small INCs and are usually CT objects.
 Some interesting structure arises when the same plot is focused on the smaller errors, as shown in Figure 18.
-Two sets of arcs are seen in the nonfunctional CT data, and the trends are seen in both years of data.
-Errors in the RAAN calculation are small for these objects; however, the arcing shape seen in the figure is puzzling.
+The 2002-2003 data showed two sets of arcs seen in the nonfunctional CT data both above and below the zero error line.
+However, the 2004-2006 data show only one of the arcs, the one stemming from below the zero line.
 Objects found along this arc do not have anything in common in regards to date of collection, time of year, object number, or eccentricity.
 The only factor they have in common is that the lower the INC, the higher the error.
+It appears, however, that the RAAN results are slightly underdetermined; therefore, underdetermining lessens as RAAN increases.

-Figure 17.
-RAAN error as a function of INC.
+Figure 18.
+RAAN error as a function of INC (focus on smaller errors).